Joystream/helpdesk/roles/storage-providers/README.md

 ### Verify everything is working

 In your browser, find and click on an uploaded media file [here](https://testnet.joystream.org//#/media/), then open the developer console, and find the URL of the asset.
-Copy the `<content-id>`, ie. whatever comes after the last `/`.
+Copy the `<content-id>`, i.e. whatever comes after the last `/`.

 Then paste the following in your browser:
 `https://<your.cool.url>/storage/swagger.json`